Doubb/Self-Attention-based-5G-Uplink-Resource-Prediction/dataset/README.md

 In these measurements, we used a rooted phone (Samsung Galaxy S20) and XCAL-Solo, which is a COTS monitoring tool, to acquire a cellular signal and uplink scheduling information directly from a 5G modem chipset.
 We executed iPerf to generate massive UDP traffic to fully utilize the available uplink bandwidth allocated by BSs (eNodeB or gNodeB)

-We collected measurement data in various locations, i.e., five highways, four downtown areas, and three stationary locations (residences, offices, and department stores).
+We collected measurement data in various locations, i.e., highway, downtown, and stationary locations (residences and offices).
-Here, equal amounts of data were collected from each of the three carriers.

 # Dataset Features and Configuration